kylesmile1103/Learn-Frida/README.md

 This tutorial comes with a sample Unity app that designed for learning Frida, so let's begin by downloading the [apk file](https://github.com/kylesmile1103/Learn-Frida/raw/master/gameLearn.apk).

+### Hook the script to desired app

+First, we need to make Frida listen to our app, then use `-l` to hook the custom Javascript file, see the cmd below:

+> frida -U <com.someapp> -l <someScript.js>

+To spawn the app then listen to it right away, which is very helpful for early instrument, use `-f`

+> frida -U -f <com.someapp> -l <someScript.js>

+While spawning, Frida will pause the app for early instrument purpose, so we need `%resume` to resume it.
+Or we can do it automatically by adding `--no-pause` at the end of cmd, also use `-Uf` for brevity.

+> frida -Uf <com.someapp> -l <someScript.js> --no-pause

+**Note:**
+The `-l <someScript.js>` is optional, Frida CLI is a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) interface so we just need to paste the whole script into cmd line to execute it, but that is not ideally for large amount of codes.

 ### Write the first script

 Learning Frida script is not difficult since it supports Javascript API and others high-level programming language.
 Let's take a look at Javascript API [document](https://frida.re/docs/javascript-api/).

-Clone [this repo](https://github.com/oleavr/frida-agent-example) so we can get code completion, type checking, inline docs, refactoring tools, etc.
+Clone [this repo](https://github.com/oleavr/frida-agent-example) and create new `.js` file inside of project folder so we can get code completion, type checking, inline docs, refactoring tools, etc.

-Here're some features that we're gonna mainly focus on for modding Unity app:
+Here're some mainly features that we're gonna focus on for modding Unity app:

 1. Module
   * findBaseAdrress(`lib name`)